Space–time tradeoff

-A space–time trade-off, also known as time–memory trade-off or the algorithmic space-time continuum in computer science is a case where an algorithm or program trades increased space usage with decreased time.
+A space–time trade-off (also known as time–memory trade-off or the algorithmic space-time continuum) in computer science is a trade-off where an algorithm or program increased space usage with decreased time.
 Here, space refers to the data storage consumed in performing a given task (RAM, HDD, etc.), and time refers to the time consumed in performing a given task (computation time or response time).

 The utility of a given space–time tradeoff is affected by related fixed and variable costs (of, e.g., CPU speed, storage space), and is subject to diminishing returns.

 History

 Biological usage of time–memory tradeoffs can be seen in the earlier stages of animal behavior.
 Using stored knowledge or encoding stimuli reactions as "instincts" in the DNA avoids the need for "calculation" in time-critical situations.
 More specific to computers, lookup tables have been implemented since the very earliest operating systems.

 In 1980 Martin Hellman first proposed using a time–memory tradeoff for cryptanalysis.